Identity verification use cases: Age verification

 Examples abound of underage children using social media platforms.
 Most of these platforms: Facebook, YouTube, WhatsApp, Instagram and Tiktok have an age requirement in most jurisdictions of 13 to signup.
 In practice, this age requirement is met by having the new user enter in their own birthday and is not generally enforced.

 And this issue continues into new platforms.
 The Washington Post recently published an article looking at Horizon Worlds by Meta and how kids, some as young as 9 are flocking to it.
-Check out our article on identity verification in the Metaverse for more on this parallel age verification use case.

 Adult content uploaders and downloaders